dachiarelli89/VodafoneTaxCodeAPI/README.md

 ./mvnw clean install
 ```
-# Instructions to run the APP
+# Instructions to run the APP locally

 If you prefer to run the application, use the following command:
 ```sh